ProfessorManhattan/ansible-androidstudio/CONTRIBUTING.md

     - include_tasks: 'install-{{ ansible_os_family }}.yml'
 ```

-Now, if you compare the block of code above to other `tasks/main.yml` files in other roles (which you can find in our [GitLab Ansible Roles group](https://gitlab.com/megabyte-labs/ansible-roles) or our [main playbook](project.playbooks)) (a.k.a.
+If you compare the block of code above to other `tasks/main.yml` files in other roles (which you can find in our [Ansible Roles group](https://gitlab.com/megabyte-labs/ansible-roles) or our [main playbook](project.playbooks)) (a.k.a.
 [Install Doctor](https://install.doctor)), you will see that the files are either identical or nearly identical.
-However, some roles will exclude the first task titled "Include variables based on the operating system" when variables are not required for the role.
+There is an exception.
+Some roles will exclude the first task titled "Include variables based on the operating system" when variables are not required for the role.
 Our goal is to be consistent but not to the point where we are degrading the functionality of our code or including code that is unnecessary.

 In general, it is up to the developer to browse through our projects to get a feel for the code format we use.
-A good idea is to clone Install Doctor, then search for how Ansible modules are used, and then mimic the format.
-For instance, if you are adding a task that installs a snap package, then you would search for `community.general.snap:` in the main playbook to see the format we are using.
+A good idea is to clone [Install Doctor](project.playbooks), search for how Ansible modules are used, and then mimic the format.
+For instance, if you are adding a task that installs a snap package, then you would search for `community.general.snap:` in the main playbook to see the format we are using so you can mimic the style.

 ### Platform-Specific Roles